 DBT is helpful to people who feel emotionally overwhelmed easily and may need assistance developing stress tolerance.
 DBT can assist those with volatile mood swings, hyper-sensitivity to their environment, and self-harm behaviors.
 It is also for those seeking increased peace of mind through improving coping skills.

-- Try these exercises out and see how long it takes for your mind to drift and you loose yourself to your thoughts.
+Try these exercises out and see how long it takes for your mind to drift and you lose yourself to your thoughts.
 The more we walk through our day as a passive observer the more we are allowing our environment to rule our emotions and behaviors through our “unawareness”.

 The Dialectical Behavior therapy Skills Workbook for Bipolar Disorder by Sheri Van Dijk, MSW (2009)